Do What You Can to Ease Side Effects of Treatment for Vulvar Cancer

 Watch for signs of infection, such as redness, pain, heat, swelling, and fever.
 Call the doctor immediately if any of these signs or symptoms appears.

-To avoid injury and infection in your legs or vulva, take these precautions:
+To avoid injury and infection in your legs, take these precautions:

 Thought or memory problems